Yeol Eum Son: Recordings

 Son's recording in 2016 of the Mozart Piano Concerto No. 21 with Sir Neville Marriner and the Academy of St. Martin in the Fields was the final recording of Sir Neville and has been widely praised.
 The album was selected by Classic FM as their Classic FM Album of the Week.
 One critic described it as "full of wit and vitality ... utterly radiant".
 Son composed her own cadenzas for this concerto.
 The recording was released on the Onyx label in 2018.

 In February 2023 Son's recordings of the complete Mozart Piano Sonatas were released on the Naive label.
 These met with enthusiastic critical response and the release was named Classic FM Album of the Week.

 In May 2025, Son's recording of the two Ravel piano concertos was released, the Piano Concerto in G major and the Left Hand Concerto in D major, with the Residentie Orkest conducted by Anja Bihlmaier.
 They were described by one music reviewer as "fizzingly captured readings", the central Adagio movement of the G major "a perfect vehicle for Son's tonal purity" and the left-hand D major WWI-related work "is compellingly brought out...it feels almost programmatic."

+On January 8, 2026, Son released recordings of the complete chamber music of Ravel.

 Performing style

-In a very wide repertoire, she is acclaimed in the performance of music from the Classical era (Haydn, Mozart, Beethoven) as well as many other composers such as Schumann, Mendelssohn, Chopin, Liszt, Brahms, Tchaikovsky, Rachmaninoff, Ravel, Gershwin, Bartók, Stravinsky, Prokofiev, Shostakovich and recent composers.

-Her performance style is characterized by sustained, extended and even-toned melodic lines, by clarity of texture, and by expressive authenticity.
-In the Classical era works, her performances display extreme accuracy and brilliance of execution.

-Son's performances of the Classical period works composed by Haydn, Mozart and Beethoven require clarity and flawless execution.
-She states that:
+Son has achieved global acclaim for her performances of Mozart's piano concertos and piano sonatas.
+She said that: